tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 </james>
 <from {% include citation for=page.cite.plagiarized.aretheygay_cursed at="(1:38)" %}>

 <mark>Albus and his cousin Rose are going to start their first year at Hogwarts.</mark> Rose believes that when they enter the train they're going to have to decide who they're gonna be BFFs for life with.
-They get into the train, and Albus opens the door where conveniently the son of his father's rival is sitting because destiny of course.
-[Saxophone solo plays]
+They get into the train, and Albus opens the door where conveniently the son of his father's rival is sitting because destiny of course. <u>[Saxophone solo plays]</u>

 > <mark></mark>*ALBUS opens <del>a</del><ins>the</ins> door — to look in on a lonely blond kid — SCORPIUS — in an otherwise empty compartment.
 ALBUS smiles.
 SCORPIUS smiles back.*